vele616/monorepo/packages/jobboard/website/content/jobs/lead-full-stack-developer-bibliu-wRDWk.md

 **Location:** Fully remote

-**Experience:** Minimum 3 years**This role is 100% remote.
-We are looking for Senior SoftwareDevelopers from the EU and Australia who have experience as team or tech lead.**
+**Experience:** Minimum 3 years

+**This role is 100% remote.
+We are looking for Senior Software Developers from the EU and Australia who have experience as team or tech lead.**

 ## Full time (contract)